seamplex/feenox/doc/binary.md

-  -c, --check        validates if the input file is sane or not --pdes             list the types of PROBLEMs that FeenoX can solve, one per line --elements_info    output a document with information about the supported element types --linear           force FeenoX to solve the PDE problem as linear --non-linear       force FeenoX to solve the PDE problem as non-linear
+  -c, --check        validates if the input file is sane or not --pdes             list the types of PROBLEMs that FeenoX can solve, one per line --elements_info    output a document with information about the supported element types --ast              dump an abstract syntax tree of the input --linear           force FeenoX to solve the PDE problem as linear --non-linear       force FeenoX to solve the PDE problem as non-linear